-Explore Learning have a whole collection of our live lesson videos which have been delivered over the past couple of months available on the members’ area.
+Explore Learning has a whole collection of our live lesson videos which have been delivered over the past couple of months available on the members’ area.
 Each lesson is 30 minutes long and requires no specific input from parents.
 Simply find some relevant topics and leave your child to it!

 It’s OK to have bad days

 Finally, remember that home schooling is hard for both parents and children.
 Everyone is likely to suffer from stressful days when they’re not quite at their best, and that’s OK.
 It’s best to accept that this is part of home schooling life and simply lower expectations on these days.

 Not a member?
 Book your free online lesson today to find out how Explore at Home can support your child’s education.